 In all six of its volumes, The Broadview Anthology of British Literature presents British literature in a truly distinctive light.

-Multi-Volume Packages.
+Multi-Volume packages.
 Multiple volumes of the anthology may be packaged together at a reduced price.

+Custom texts.
 Custom texts may be assembled from any materials drawn from the anthology or other Broadview texts (excepting those for which Broadview does not hold copyright) to create an attractively printed and cost-effective alternative to the traditional bound anthology.